An Ecuadorian appeals court upheld the ruling against Chevron

 In addition, the appeals court ruled that Chevron must publicly apologize to Ecuador, and if it fails to do so, the fine will be doubled to nearly $18 billion, Andes reported.

-In a statement, Chevron said the appeals court ruling “is another glaring example of the politicization and corruption of Ecuador’s judiciary that has plagued this fraudulent case from the start.”
+At the time of the January ruling, Chevron said the appeals court decision “is another glaring example of the politicization and corruption of Ecuador’s judiciary that has plagued this fraudulent case from the start.”

 The company alleges that reports and evidence against it were fraudulent, and that bribes and corruption led to the original decision against it.

 “Chevron does not believe that the Ecuador ruling is enforceable in any court that observes the rule of law.
 The company will continue to seek to hold accountable the perpetrators of this fraud,” the company said in a statement.

 When an Ecuadorian court handed down the original ruling last year, both Chevron and the Amazonian residents appealed.